ethereum/go-ethereum/docs/_getting-started/dev-mode.md

 ```

-In the [Getting Started](../_getting-started/) tutorial it was explained that using the external signing and account management tool, Clef, was best practise for generating and securing user accounts.
-However, Clef cannot be used on a local development network.
-Therefore, this tutorial will use Geth's built-in account management.
+In the [Getting Started](docs/_getting-started/) tutorial it was explained that using the external signing and account management tool, Clef, was best practise for generating and securing user accounts.
+However, for simplicity this tutorial will use Geth's built-in account management.
 First, the existing accounts can be displayed using `eth.accounts`:

 ```shell